ajslater/picopt/README.md

 #### pngout

-pngout is a compression tool to use by itself or for a little extra gains after running oxipng or optipng.
+pngout is a compression tool that can be used by itself or for small extra compression after running oxipng or optipng.
+It does not run on 16 bit PNGs.

 It can be installed on macOS with: